developwithpassion/arrays_js/docs.md

 ## reduce~Reducer

-An reducer processes each element in a data structure and returns the result of processing the element along with an accumulator that is being adjusted as each item is being processed
+A reducer processes each element in a data structure and returns the result of processing the element along with an accumulator that is being adjusted as each item is being processed

 Type: [Function][59]